mbleigh/mbleigh.dev/src/content/post/new-dev-machine-2025.md

 ### Shell: ZSH with [oh-my-zsh](https://ohmyz.sh/) via [antigen](https://github.com/zsh-users/antigen)

-I took a look at Starship.rs because it was advertised as "super fast" but for whatever raeson that wasn't my experience - the default setup added 300-500ms of latency after a command completed before the prompt reappeared, and that bugged me.
+I took a look at Starship.rs because it was advertised as "super fast" but for whatever reason that wasn't my experience - the default setup added 300-500ms of latency after a command completed before the prompt reappeared, and that bugged me.
 I've been using `oh-my-zsh` for nearly a decade and ultimately decided to keep doing so.
 It's simple, the default config tells me what I want to know.
 Good enough!

 ### Editor: [VS Code](https://code.visualstudio.com/)